Trais yn y cartref a cham-drin - mudiadau sy'n rhoi gwybodaeth a chyngor

 Organisations for women

-The National Domestic Violence Helpline is a freephone 24 hour helpline which provides advice and support to women and can refer them to emergency accommodation.
+The National Domestic Abuse Helpline is a freephone 24 hour helpline which provides advice and support to women and can refer them to emergency accommodation.

-The National Domestic Violence Helpline is run in partnership between Refuge and Women's Aid.
+The National Domestic Abuse Helpline is run by Refuge.

 There are translation facilities if your first language is not English.
 The Helpline also offers BT Type talk for callers with hearing difficulties.
 The Helpline worker contacts the Type talk operator so that the caller can communicate through them.